Sunxy88/IMTA_MAPD_TP/README.md

 ## TP 8 & 9
 Implement the composite design pattern and singleton pattern, which is challenging.
 Also get familiar with genericity.

+## TP 11
+Learn how to use lambda function in Java 8 and jshell in Java 9.